 No electronic ignition.

-Each of these grills is an excellent example of grills in their category, and all are stellar picks if you’re looking for something with their features and in that price range.
+There are many great grills that weren’t mentioned in this review like PK grill products.
+We focused on grill and smoker combos so that buyers would be able to enjoy the advantage of both.
+What we can assure is that each of the grills mentioned above is an excellent example of grills in their category, and all are stellar picks if you’re looking for something with their features and in that price range.

 The Zgrills model ultimately takes the tops spot to me because it is a good example of a grill and smoker combo that doesn’t focus too far on one or the other facet of its design.